 I hope this post has helped you better understand the world of professional adventurers.
 If you found it helpful, follow me on Facebook, Twitter and Instagram.
-Or you can subscribe to my YouTube channel.
 I give all my advice out for free on my website.
-If you want to say thanks, you can buy me a coffee!
+If you want to say thanks and support the upkeep of my website, you can buy me a coffee!

 And any questions at all…..just ask in the comments box below!

 This is pure gold Bex!
 Thank you so much for taking the time to share it.
 I’m swapping out one career in order to focus on my love for landscape and adventure photography and was looking to fill the gaps in my knowledge.
 You’ve given me great inspiration (and confidence!) to pursue this new direction.

 I’ll keep following your adventures and will keep in touch along the way……

 That’s so amazing to hear!!
 Thanks Casper 🙂

 I found it really hard to find information as to exactly HOW people make a living from adventuring so want to be as transparent as possible.
 Have you seen the website ‘the business of adventure’ I think you’ll find it useful!